jakobzhao/geog371/labs/lab01/readme.md

 1\.
 Register a github account, follow the instructor's github account, and also `star` the course github/website.
 (6 POINTS)

 2\.
-The repositary name should be named after `[account_username].github.io`.
+The repository should be named after `[account_username].github.io`.
 (5 POINTS)

 3\.
-The github page function of the repositary should work properly.
-That said, I can visit your online resume at `https://[account_username].github.io/resume` (5 POINTS);
+The github page function of the repository should work properly.
+That said, your online resume can be visited from `https://[account_username].github.io/resume` (5 POINTS);

 4\.
-To hone your skills in Markdown, the resume could be built upon the template in `Section 3.2`, but we still encourage you customize your resume as well.
-From the formatting perspective, your online resume should contain:
+To hone your skills in Markdown, the resume could be built upon the template that was shown in `Section 3.2`, but we still encourage you customize your resume.
+In terms of the format, your online resume should contain:

-* Different levels of headers (4 POINTS);
+* different levels of headers (4 POINTS);
-* Blockquotes (4 POINTS);
+* blockquotes (4 POINTS);
 * url links (4 POINTS);
 * one or several images (10 POINTS);
 * A list (4 POINTS);